boltsparts/BOLTS_archive/bolttools/doc/blt_spec_dev.rst

 Angle (deg)   0               no
 ============  ==============  =========

-Some parameter names are forbidden: standard, name.

 The two values of the type Bool are true and false (lowercase).

-..
-Limits on parameters could go here
+Table index values (keys) are strings, and must be ASCII with no forward or backward slashes, no question marks, no asterisk, no colon, no pipe, no quotes, no lesser or greater than signs, no spaces.

 .. _table-element: